xroom-app/client-plugins/README.md

 ## License
 All the plugins in this repository have GPLv3 license.
-We may later change it on MIT after we reach some critical massof public plugins.
+We may later change it on MIT after we reach some critical mass of public plugins.